 The latest version of the procedure uses small, specialized tubes called catheters to guide the anesthetic to the right spot.
 You get the procedure in your doctor’s office, and you’ll be awake for it.

-Your doctor will insert a thin plastic tube, called a catheter, into your nose, one nostril at a time.
+Your doctor will insert the catheter into your nose, one nostril at a time.
 Through an attached syringe, you’ll get an anesthetic to numb your SPG and the area around it.
 Your doctor may use an X-ray machine to be sure the tube is inserted correctly.

 Once the numbness wears off, you may still feel relief for some time.